stephtr/cms-git-gateway/README.md

 ![Screenshot of the access control page](images/screenshot-accessControl.png) _Screenshot of the website management page_

-On the website management page new Netlify websites can be added, together with the baking repository the gateway should refer to and the necessary access token.
+On the website management page new websites can be added, together with the baking repository the gateway should refer to and the necessary access token.
 If you would like to register a second website using the same access token, you can clone existing sites.
 Write access to the site's repository via the gateway can be granted via the "Add User" button - this function is limited to users, which have already logged in the gateway once.

 ---

 ## Setup

-The project consists of two different parts, the server application and a client extension.
+The project consists of two different parts, the server application (`cms-git-gateway`) and a client extension for supporting Netlify (`cms-git-gateway-netlify`).

 ### Server